dattgoswami/storefront-backend/README.md

 ### In this setup, postgres is running inside a docker container

-1. Clone the project to your local machine and navigate to that directory(all the below mentioned steps need to be performed in your locally cloned project directory)
+1. Clone the project to your local machine and navigate to that directory (all the below mentioned steps need to be performed in your locally cloned project directory)
-2. Create a .env file with these variable inside it:
+2. Create a .env file with these variable inside it(change the ENV variable here to test when running tests):
    ENV=dev
-   POSTGRES_HOST=0.0.0.0
+   POSTGRES_HOST=postgres
    POSTGRES_DB=storefront_db
    POSTGRES_USER=shopping_user
    POSTGRES_PASSWORD=password123
-   POSTGRES_PORT=5555
+   POSTGRES_PORT=5432
    POSTGRES_TEST_DB=storefront_test
-   BCRYPT_PASSWORD=some-scecret
+   BCRYPT_PASSWORD=some-scecret-password
    SALT_ROUNDS=10
    TOKEN_SECRET=some_secret_token
-3. Open a terminal window and run command (we are starting our postgres instance)
+3. Open a terminal window and run command (we are starting our containers for postgres and our server in the same network)
    ```
    docker-compose up
    ```
+   It will run command npm run watch (i.e. start the server)
-4. Open second terminal window and run the commands (we are setting up the database and the user privileges)
+4. Open second terminal window and run the commands (here, we are setting up the database and the user privileges)
    ```
-   docker-compose exec bash
+   docker-compose exec postgres bash
    psql -U postgres
    CREATE USER shopping_user WITH PASSWORD 'password123';
    CREATE DATABASE storefront_db;